3 Akero employees smiling and conversing in a communal space

 Leadership

-Our team’s collective experience, which includes prior leadership roles at leading biotechnology and pharmaceutical companies, positions us to advance and broaden our pipeline not only through clinical evaluation but also through commercial launch.
+Our team’s collective experience, which includes prior leadership roles at leading biotechnology and pharmaceutical companies, positions us to advance and broaden our pipeline not only through clinical evaluation but also commercial launch.

 Dominick Villani, Ph.D.